botble/cms-docs/installation.md

 - Run `php artisan migrate` to create the database structure.
 - Run `php artisan cms:user:create` to create an admin user.
-- Run `php artisan cms:theme:activate ripple`.
+- Run `php artisan cms:theme:activate`.

 4. **If You've Pulled Source Code from a GIT Server:**